How to Use For Loop Skip to Next Iterations In Excel VBA

 8- Dataset to be used for the Do While loop.

-Now, with the Do-While Loop, we are going to find out the cells with failed and passed Criteria.
+With the Do-While Loop, we will find out the cells with failed and passed Criteria.

 9- VBA Code for a Do While loop.